akash-network/helm-charts/README.md

 The provider endpoint uses TLS that matches a certficate stored on the blockchain so better to leave this alone.

 Your deployments should also be available under <id>.ingress.myenvironment.example.com

+# Firewall Rules

+Open the following ports (TCP) to every Kubernetes worker node.

+80 # so people can connect to their deployments
+8443 # the provider port that clients post the Akash SDL files to 1317 # the Akash node API port
+9090 # The Akash node GRPC port
+26656 # The Akash node P2P port
+26657 # The Akash node RPC port